hfmohammed/murmur/README.md

 # Twitter Clone - Flask Web Application

 ## Overview
 ### This project is a web application built with Flask, a lightweight WSGI web application framework in Python.
-The application provides user authentication, the ability to post and retweet messages, and displays notifications to users upon certain actions such as logging out, posting, or retweeting.
+The application provides user authentication, the ability to post and retweet messages, and displays notifications to users upon certain actions such as posting a tweet, retweeting, etc.

 ## Features
 - User authentication (sign up, login, logout)